ShippingEasy/hey-pubsub/README.md

 requests and responses you should redact credentials before writing to a database or logfile.

 It's easier to handle this sanitization during publication, since subscribers of the events will likely not know what values to strip.
-Hey provides a utility to record these sensitive values and every event published during the life of the current thread will redact them from their payloads.
+Hey provides a utility to record these sensitive values and every event published within a context and will redact them from their payloads.

 You can sanitize data by using the key `sanitize` in your contexts: